Using the command-line interface¶

 The separate executable

-as well.The experimental mobile UI can be launched on the desktop with the
+syncthingtray.The experimental mobile UI can be launched on the desktop with the

-support Bash completion when installed via GNU/Linux packaging.
+syncthingtray and syncthingctl support Bash completion when installed via GNU/Linux packaging.

-the completion also works for folder and device names/IDs.
+In case of syncthingctl the completion also works for folder and device names/IDs.

 Important remarks¶

-On Windows, you’ll have to use the syncthingtray-cli
+On Windows, you’ll have to use the syncthingtray-cli executable to see output in the terminal.

-(At least when using the official terminals; with e.g. mintty you can just use the normal executable.)
+(At least when using the official terminals; with, e.g., mintty, you can just use the normal executable.)

 Depending on how you downloaded/installed

-Syncthing Tray you may need get syncthingctl
+Syncthing Tray, you may need to get syncthingctl separately, e.g., as a separate download/package.

-The exact name of the executables may also differ, e.g. the Arch Linux package uses syncthingctl-qt6
+The exact name of the executables may also differ, e.g., the Arch Linux package uses syncthingctl-qt6

-for the preferable Qt 6 based version.
+and syncthingtray-qt6 for the preferable Qt 6-based version.

 Examples¶